 “I still believe Modell will end up [enshrined, but t]he moment will be bittersweet,” Hensley says. “[B]ecause Modell should’ve been there a long time ago.
 He should’ve been there in Canton to enjoy it.”

-This only after Hensley ignores the mountain of evidence against a Modell candidacy that stands fully apart from what Art did to Cleveland and the Real Browns in ’95 (“Take away the relocation and Modell is a slam dunk to get in,” says Hensley), to completely dismiss the re/dis-location issue by pointing to legendary Hall of Fame Raiders owner Al Davis, first by way of a ridiculous and transparently self-serving quote from Modell himself:
+But only after he ignores the mountain of evidence against a Modell candidacy that stands fully apart from what Art did to Cleveland and the Real Browns in ’95 (“Take away the relocation and Modell is a slam dunk to get in,” says Hensley), to completely dismiss the re/dis-location issue by pointing to legendary Hall of Fame Raiders owner Al Davis, first by way of a ridiculous and transparently self-serving quote from Modell himself:

 Before Modell’s final season as the Ravens’ majority owner in 2003, I asked him about his chances of ever reaching Canton.
 His response: “I know [Raiders owner] Al Davis is in and he moved the team twice.
 Doesn’t that say something to you?”